 - Shareware: The game was released under this business model with the first episode being available for play.

-- Twenty Minutes into the Future: The game takes places 200 billion years into the future.
+- 20 Minutes into the Future: The game takes places 200 billion years into the future.